 Employers participating in incumbent worker training are required to pay the non-WIOA (non-federal) share of the cost of providing training to their incumbent workers.
 Employers will be reimbursed the WIOA (federal) share:

 50% of wages for employers with 100 employees or more.

 Career connections Paid Work Experience

-Career Advantage Paid Work Experience (PWE) is a career preparation program in which participants are placed at a work site to do real work for real pay and are held to the same standards as all regular employees.
+Career Connections Paid Work Experience (PWE) is a career preparation program in which participants are placed at a work site to do real work for real pay and are held to the same standards as all regular employees.
 The program is designed to expose participants to careers and jobs, develop pre-employment and work maturity skills, build occupational and technical skills, and is structured to promote learning through paid work.

-Employers that participate in the Career Advantage PWE, can be public or private sector.
+Employers that participate in the Career Connections PWE, can be public or private sector.
 The program will pay the participant’s wages for a fixed period.
-This provides employers a great chance to screen and train quality applicant; the employer has no obligation to hire the Career Advantage participants.
+This provides employers a great chance to screen and train quality applicant; the employer has no obligation to hire the Career Connections participants.

-Career Advantage participants complete a highly-structured pre-employment program before being eligible to be placed at a worksite.
+Career Connections participants complete a highly-structured pre-employment program before being eligible to be placed at a work site.
 Participants are highly motivated and eager to learn on the job.

-The Career Advantage program also offers employers the additional resource of a Case Manager who works closely with the employer to find the best possible participant for their work site and offers support to both the employer and participant for the length of the placement.
+The Career Connections program also offers employers the additional resource of a Case Manager who works closely with the employer to find the best possible participant for their work site and offers support to both the employer and participant for the length of the placement.